prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ### Carthage

-If you are not familiar with the Carthage package builder, please refere to the project [github page](https://github.com/Carthage/Carthage) for more details.
+If you are not familiar with the Carthage package builder, please refer to the project [github page](https://github.com/Carthage/Carthage) for more details.

 1. Install Carthage
 2. Add `github "prebid/prebid-mobile-ios" == 2.0.4-carthage` to your `Cartfile`.